 } to accomplish the same task.

 This extends through all aspects of the language, aiming for a "read as plain english" approach for features, where feasible.
-For example, where C# and Swift use a cryptic
+For example, where C#, Swift and Java use a cryptic

 ? to mark nullability, Oxygene uses the